wandb/codesearchnet/README.md

       > bash script/console

-      This will drop you into the shell of a docker container with all necessary dependencies installed, including the code in this repository.
+      This will drop you into the shell of a docker container with all necessary dependencies installed, including the code in this repository along with data that you downloaded in the previous step.
 By default you will be placed in the `src/` folder of this GitHub repository.
 From here you can execute commands to run the model.

   2. Optional: setup [WandB](https://docs.wandb.com/docs/started.html) (free for open source projects) per the instructions below if you would like to share your results on their platform.
 This is a recommended step as they are hosting the leaderboard for this task.